syrym-almaty/SE-232M-SFT7311-4-L-Theory-and-Technology-of-Blockchain/reading/metamask/architecture/README.md

 ### Architecture Diagram

 Below is the architecture diagram of MetaMask using Mermaid syntax.
-You can visualize this diagram using any [Mermaid Live Editor](https://mermaid.live/) or integrate it into your documentation tools that support Mermaid.

 ```mermaid
 graph TD